iotc-secretariat/iotc-tcac-simulations/README.md

 #### Source

 The National Jurisdiction Areas (NJAs) of the IOTC CPCs were sourced from the Flanders Marine Institute (VLIZ) *maritime boundaries* geodatabase (<https://doi.org/10.14284/628>).
-The corresponding spatial layers are available for download from the IOTC Reference Data Catalogue (https://data.iotc.org/reference/latest/domain/admin/shapefiles/IO_NJA_AREAS_2.0.0_SHP.zip).
+The corresponding spatial layers are available for download from the IOTC Reference Data Catalogue (see Section [Indian Ocean National Jurisdiction Areas](https://data.iotc.org/reference/latest/domain/admin/#IOareasNJACS)).

 #### Assumptions